storyteller/Storyteller/documentation/documentation/ui/shell.md

 The second navigation bar in light gray immediately below the navigation bar has links for the system status and help:

+1. A link for "Save All Changes" appears if any specifications have local, unsaved changes.
+1. The number of specifications in the execution queue.
+This link is not shown if the queue is empty.
 1. A count of grammar errors with the specification language if there are any problems detected.
 See the section below on Grammar Errors.
 1. A link for the status of the system under test.
 If the system is still being loaded or recycled, the text will read "Recycling" with a spinning icon.
 If the system is in a ready state, the link text will read something like "Recycled at [time]" telling you when the system was last loaded.
 Clicking this link will bring up the system properties modal window explained below.
 1. _Search_ for a specfication or suite.
 More information below.